truenas/middleware/docs/userguide/freenas_intro.rst

 * A "Run Now" button has been added for the highlighted cron job in :menuselection:`Tasks --> Cron Jobs --> View Cron Jobs`.

+* The "Case Sensitivity" drop-down menu has been added to :menuselection:`Storage --> Volumes --> Create ZFS Dataset`.

 * An "Upgrade" button has been added to the available icons for a highlighted volume in :menuselection:`Storage --> Volumes --> View Volumes`.
 This means that you no longer need to upgrade a ZFS pool from the command line.